 Climate change with draughts and unstable weather will be a challenge for Norwegian agriculture.
 A restructuring is required for both the climate and to create new sustainable places of employment in Norwegian society.

 To initiate a green shift there must be a transition to products and services that have a much smaller impact on the environment than those used today.
 There is a need for new climate friendly energy sources and production methods.
-We have to rethink so a transition from fossil fuels to renewable energy will create new opportunities locally.
+We have to rethink so that a transition from fossil fuels to renewable energy will create new opportunities locally.